Parent guide

 Repair foundations

-Spend the second month on the two weakest areas, not the whole syllabus.
-Re-teach the method, write it out, then practise.
+Spend month two on the two weakest areas only.
+Not the whole syllabus.
+Understand the method, write it out step by step, then practise until the steps feel automatic.

 • If algebra is weak, repair before any past paper work.